laureenmenz/notes/README.md

 # 2024-01-03
 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 It reminds us that focusing on optimizing code too early can lead to unnecessary complexity and maintenance issues, often outweighing the benefits.
 Instead, focus first on writing clear, correct, and maintainable code.
 Optimize only when profiling indicates a genuine need."

+# 2024-01-04
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously learn new programming skills and languages: Staying current with new technology and coding languages is essential for success as an IT professional.
+This can be done through online courses, books, blogs, and tutorials.
+2. Practice makes perfect: Coding is a skill that improves with practice.
+Try to complete as many projects as possible and use them as opportunities to learn and grow.
+You can find projects on websites like LeetCode, HackerRank, or GitHub.
+3. Collaborate with others: Programming is often a team effort.
+By working with other developers, you can learn from their experience and share your knowledge.
+Join online developer communities, attend meetups, hackathons, etc. to network and learn.
+4. Solve real-world problems: Try solving real problems using programming.
+It will help improve your problem-solving skills, critical thinking, creativity, time management, communication, teamwork, leadership, self-learning, perseverance, patience, stress management and more.
+These skills are essential in any field, not just programming, but also in life.